soderlind/tablepress_chartist/readme.txt

 == Installation ==

+Prerequisite (install first): The [TablePress](https://wordpress.org/plugins/tablepress/) plugin

+1. In Plugins->Add New, search for tablepress chartist
-1. Install the TablePress plugin.
+1. Click Install Now
-1. Copy the `tablepress_chartist` folder into your `wp-content/plugins` folder.
-1. Activate the plugin via the "Plugins" admin screen in WordPress.
+1. When the plugin is installed, activate it.

 == Screenshots ==